goodship1/matrix-lib/README.md

 # matrix-lib
 # Matrix Library

-My Matrix Library is a powerful Rust library designed to provide efficient and flexible matrix operations.
+Matrix Library is a powerful Rust library designed to provide efficient and flexible matrix operations.
 It aims to be a comprehensive solution for various matrix-related tasks, offering a wide range of features and functionality.
 Whether you're working with dense matrices, sparse matrices, or specialized matrix structures, this library has you covered.

 ## Key Features